carum98/skyanalytics/packages/adapters/js/readme.md

 ```

 ### Metadata
-You can add metadata to your `navigations`.
+You can add metadata to your `view`.
 ```javascript
 analytics.navigation({ name: 'page_name', metadata: { key1: 'value1', key2: 'value2' } });
 ```